-A credit union's profitability has an effect on its long-term survivability.
-Earnings can be retained by the credit union, increasing its capital buffer, or be used to address problematic loans, likely making the credit union more resilient in tough times.
-Losses, on the other hand, diminish a credit union's ability to do those things.
+How successful a credit union is at making money has an effect on its long-term survivability.
+Earnings can be retained by the credit union, expanding its capital buffer, or be used to address problematic loans, potentially making the credit union more resilient in tough times.
+Losses, on the other hand, lessen a credit union's ability to do those things.

 CALIFORNIA COAST scored 16 out of a possible 30 on Bankrate's test of earnings, beating the national average of 10.11.

 CALIFORNIA COAST had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, a sign that it's running ahead of its peers in this area.